Women's suffrage in states of the United States: West Virginia

 As all of West Virginia is encapsulated by the Southern Appalachian mountains, much of its cultural norms are similar to the rural South, including attitudes about women's roles.
 As early as 1867, a state senator, Rev. Samuel Young, presented a resolution calling for the right for women to vote.
 But when the Southern Committee for the National American Woman Suffrage Association (NAWSA) sought support in West Virginia, they did not hear of any women interested in supporting woman suffrage.
 Two NAWSA organizers came to the state in the fall of 1895 and helped organize several local clubs and a state convention in Grafton.
 The West Virginia Equal Suffrage Association (WVSEA) formed in Grafton, West Virginia in November 1895, though this all-white suffrage club was supported by suffragists concentrated primarily in only five cities: Wheeling, Fairmont, Morgantown, Huntington, and Parkersburg.
 In 1898 the Charleston Woman's Improvement League was organized as a member of the National Association of Colored Women and suffrage was an important part of their work.
 Though the national Woman's Christian Temperance Union (WCTU) had already included winning the franchise in its departmental structure, the West Virginia WCTU did not officially endorse women's suffrage until 1900.
 Several more attempts in the legislature over the years also met with defeat, though in 1915 the legislature called for a statewide constitutional referendum for woman suffrage.
-It was soundly defeated in all the counties but two (Brooke and Handcock) where an NAWSA organizer, Eleonore Greene, had been working to support the effort.
+It was soundly defeated in all the counties but two (Brooke and Handcock) where an NAWSA organizer, Eléonore Raoul Greene, had been working to support the effort.
 When pro-suffrage Governor John J. Cornwell added the federal amendment to the special session of the legislature in February 1920, it was ratified.
 Lenna Lowe Yost of Basnettville, West Virginia, was WVSEA president and had organized the petition drive as well as the "living petition" of suffragists who greeted and lobbied the legislators as they prepared to vote in the special session.
 On March 3, the House of Delegates voted for the amendment.
 However, the state Senate was deadlocked in a tie.
 Sen. Jesse Bloch of Wheeling returned from a California vacation just in time to break the tie, and with a fifteen to fourteen vote in the Senate on March 10, the legislature sent the ratification bill to the Governor for his signature.
 West Virginia became the thirty-fourth of the thirty-six states needed to ratify the federal amendment for woman suffrage.